How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 The non-compete provisions of Section [6.4] are hereby activated for [Departing Member Name] for a period of [X] years.

-Required when switching from member-managed to manager-managed (or vice versa).
+Required when switching from member-managed to manager-managed (or the reverse).
 Covers manager appointment, authority delegation, and banking updates.

 Section 3.1 (Management) is amended in its entirety to read: